-Matt Leedham, Founder of ‘Travel to change the world’ and karryon.com.au shares his thoughts and ideas on how we can all do our bit to build a positive travel legacy.
+Matt Leedham, founder of ‘Travel to change the world’ and karryon.com.au shares his thoughts and ideas on how we can contribute to build a positive travel legacy for ourselves and the world.

 We asked Matt to share his thoughts on why he believes travel can change the world.